FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### General Purpose Datatypes

 Pointer and array abstractions are defined by the standard ISO 11404.
-The code set abstraction is described in that standard as “state” type.
+The code set abstraction is described in that standard as "state" type.

 ## Interfaces